tanyigergo/Profibus_DP_slave/README.md

 Microcontroller and network controller communicates via SPI.
 Routines  implemented in vpc3.c

 In main() lies a test application sending some irrelevant data to a master device hanging on the same DP network.
+It also capable of receiveing 2 bytes data and display it on a character LCD screen.